Kurashiki Okayama, Japan Travel Guide

 Observe all traffic laws, as enforcement is strict.
 Seatbelts are mandatory, and drunk driving laws are severe.

 If you have large luggage and are traveling long distances by train, consider using Takuhaibin (luggage delivery service).
-You can send your luggage from your hotel to your next hotel or the airport, allowing you to travel light on trains.
+You can send your luggage from your hotel to your next hotel or the airport, enabling you to travel light on trains.
 Plan for at least one day for delivery.